risk-first/website/menagerie/Map-And-Territory-Risk.md

 So, publication in prestigious journals is a _metric_ which is open to abuse, as we saw earlier.

+- Everyone can see this system is broken, but no-one can change it because they are all trapped within it.
+- The onion is a better situation - at least the people at the top can do something.

+## Picking Projects

 tbd

 ## Head In The Sand